redbadger/crux/docs/src/guide/message_interface.md

 The `process_event` function takes a serialized `Event` (from a UI interaction) and returns a serialized vector of `Request`s that the shell can dispatch to the relevant capability's shell-side code (see the section below on how the shell handles capabilities).

-The `handle_response` function is identical to `process_event` except that it also takes a `uuid`, which ties the `Event` (for example containing an HTTP response) being submitted with it's original request.
+The `handle_response` function, used to return capability output back into the core, is similar to `process_event` except that it also takes a `uuid`, which ties the output (for example a HTTP response) being submitted with it's original `Effect` which started it (and the corresponding request which the core wrapped it in).

 The `view` function simply retrieves the serialized view model (to which the UI is bound) and is called by the shell after it receives a `Render` request.
-The view model is literally a projection of the app's state.
+The view model is a projection of the app's state – it reflects what information the Core wants displayed on screen.

 You're probably thinking, "Whoa!
 I just see slices and vectors of bytes, where's the type safety?".
 Well, the answer is that we also generate all the types that pass through the bridge, for each language, along with serialization and deserialization helpers.
 This is done by the `serde-generate` crate (see the section on [Create the shared types crate](../getting_started/core.md#create-the-shared-types-crate)).